meaniebeanie22/meaniebeanie22.github.io/chapters/the-black-spot-again.md

 peacefully and snored aloud, yet my heart was sore for him, wicked as he was, to think on the dark perils that environed and the shameful gibbet that awaited him.

+# :x charttosilver
+My guess would be that Ben Gunn had joined the faithful men, and told them that he had found and dug up the treasure in his three years marooned on the island, which would make the chart absolutely worthless.
+Unfortunately, no one knows that bar the honest's.